 The Montanore Mine is an underground copper and silver project proposed under the Cabinet Mountains Wilderness from the east side of the range.
 The better known Rock Creek Project is proposed on the west side.
 It would have the same impacts, albeit to the Bull and the Clark Fork Rivers.

 Montana’s landmark Constitution, ratified in 1972, provides MEIC with our overall mission – maintaining a clean and healthful environment for all Montanans.
 The right to a clean and healthful environment has been recognized as a fundamental right – in a case that MEIC successfully brought to the Montana Supreme Court, MEIC v.
-DEQ.
+DEQ, to prevent a large open-pit cyanide gold mine on the banks of the iconic Blackfoot River.
 We work to assure that the Montana Constitution is adequately and properly enforced to protect that right.

 Fossil fuel development, forest fires, wood smoke, and the burning of toxic or hazardous substances are just some of the factors contributing to the degradation of Montana’s air quality and climate.
-With the ultimate goal of air that is clean and safe to breathe and a stable climate, MEIC works with citizen groups, supports legislation, and acts as an agency watchdog to ensure that the most vulnerable people are protected from harmful air pollution.
+With the ultimate goal of air that is clean and safe to breathe and a stable climate, MEIC works with local communities, legislators, and government agencies to ensure that the most vulnerable people are protected from harmful air pollution.

-When coal is burned, harmful air pollutants like sulfur dioxide, nitrogen oxides, and particulates are released into the air.
+When coal and gas are burned, harmful air pollutants like sulfur dioxide, nitrogen oxides, and particulates are released into the air.
 These pollutants cause and aggravate respiratory diseases, damage lung tissue, lead to premature death, harm vegetation, crops, and water quality.
-MEIC works to limit emissions from Montana’s coal-fired power plants.
+MEIC works to limit emissions from Montana’s fossil fuel power plants.

 P: (406) 443-2520 | email@example.com